Battle of Mindoro: Battle

 There were 1,000 defending Japanese soldiers stationed on Mindoro.
 Another 200 survivors from ships sunk off Mindoro en route to Leyte were also present.
 The defenders were outnumbered and outgunned.
 Some 300 Japanese manning an air raid warning station at the island's northern end put up a stiff fight against a company of the 503rd, but except for mopping up, the island was secure within 48 hours.

 Aftermath

 The defending Japanese forces on Mindoro suffered some 200 killed and 375 wounded.
 The survivors fled into the jungles, where they lurked till the end of the war.
 The 24th Infantry Division lost 18 men and had 81 wounded.

-By the end of the first day, Army engineers were at work preparing airfields.
+By the end of the first day, United States 1874th Engineering Aviation Battalion and No. 3 Airfield Construction Squadron Royal Australian Air Force were at work preparing airfields.
 Two were completed in thirteen days.
-These airfields allowed U.S. aircraft to provide direct support for the Luzon invasion.
+These airfields allowed US aircraft to provide direct support for the Luzon invasion.
 The Mindoro airfields were also used by long-range bombers, especially USAAF B-24 Liberators, to attack Japanese shipping from Formosa to Luzon.
 These bombers also operated over the South China Sea, and combined with the Navy to blockade shipping between Japan and south-east Asia.